-Ham and Swiss Crepes are one of the easiest and tastiest dishes you will ever make.
-Low carb and gluten-free, they're perfect for breakfast, lunch, or brunch!
+This Ham and Cheese Crepes are one of the easiest and tastiest dishes you will ever make.
+Low carb and gluten-free, they’re perfect for breakfast, lunch, or brunch!

 Mother’s Day is around the corner and instead of having the family go to Starbucks for my typical Mother’s Day treat of a Venti, triple shot, sugar-free hazelnut, cappuccino – dry, I’m requesting these low carb and gluten-free Ham and Swiss Crepes.